 - (Bilbao, Spain) Esther Acha Peña: Methanation process optimization with water sorption carbon based materials

 - (Bilbao, Spain) Ion Agirre-Arisketa: Production of furfural, a renewable biomass derived building block, be means of a N2 stripping coupled batch reactor

 - (Bilbao, Spain) Eduardo Jacob: Software Defined Networking (SDN) and Network Function Virtualization (NFV) for industrial applications

 - (Bilbao, Spain) Jesus Ma Requies: Production of unconventional furanic biofuel from biomass

 Online applications received by the submission deadline will receive full consideration, and those received after that will be considered on a space-available basis.
 Applications will be reviewed by Undergraduate Research and by faculty mentors abroad.
 Up to two students will be chosen for each program site.
 In order to accept an offer, you will be required to complete a USAC application.
 Students will expect to depart late May/early-June and return in late-July.
 Please see the USAC website for specific dates at each location.

 Students are responsible for paying the USAC program fees (discounted 40%) as well as any other costs that are not included in the program fees (e.g. flight).
 For details on each of the locations and the pricing, see the USAC website.

 Funds have been established by the ASUN to provide Undergraduate Research Awards specifically to help in covering costs for this program.

 International Research Experience students are required to work with the undergraduate adviser in their major along with Undergraduate Research and USAC in order to determine the best course number to earn credit for this experience.

-- Present Results: Summer Undergraduate Research Symposium, TBA
+- Present results: Summer Undergraduate Research Symposium, August, 2020